FujiwaraChoki/MoneyPrinter/README.md

 pip install -U playsound
 ```

+### Troubleshooting

+This repository is being updated daily, so if you encounter an issue a few days later after cloning, run `git pull origin main` to stay up to date.
+Do note that starting from scratch by re-cloning will delete your `.env` file, your `Songs` directory, and any other custom fonts you put in the `fonts` directory.

 ## Donate 🎁

 If you like and enjoy `MoneyPrinter`, and would like to donate, you can do that by clicking on the button on the right hand side of the repository. ❤️